Controlling Deformable Objects with Non-negligible Dynamics: a Shape-Regulation Approach to End-Point Positioning: Experimental Validation of the Model

 By taking the recovered 3D marker positions and discarding the third coordinate (in the direction normal to the assumed object plane) we are left with the planar model 2D Cartesian coordinates of the start-, mid- and endpoints of the central axis in $\{S_B\}$: $p_{s,B}$, $p_{m,B}$ and $p_{e,B}$.
 Note that hereafter we will omit the subscript $B$, so that any Cartesian coordinates mentioned can be assumed measured in $\{S_B\}$ unless indicated otherwise.

-The floating base system configuration best matching the observed points on the object can be extracted by the numerical inverse kinematics algorithm \ref{alg:num_IK}, where $q_{\mathrm{O},init}$ is an initial guess, $p$ are the measured coordinates of the three marked points, and $h(q_{\mathrm{O}})$ and $J(q_{\mathrm{O}})^+$ evaluate the forward kinematics and Jacobian pseudoinverse respectively at the same locations. $\epsilon$ and $\Delta$ are simply tuned to a desired accuracy and convergence rate.
+The floating base system configuration best matching the observed points on the object can be extracted via the algorithm \ref{alg:num_IK}.
+The algorithm has the form of a CLIK (closed-loop inverse kinematics) strategy with an over-constrained task space, as the number of target outputs (measurements of the current shape) is higher than the configurations.
+There, $q_{\mathrm{O},init}$ is an initial guess, $p$ are the measured coordinates of the three marked points, and $h(q_{\mathrm{O}})$ and $J(q_{\mathrm{O}})^+$ evaluate the forward kinematics and Jacobian pseudoinverse respectively at the same locations.
+Note that the pseudoinverse is here to be intended as a minimum MSE solution.
+Finally, $\epsilon$ and $\Delta$ are tuned to a desired accuracy and convergence rate.
+The calculation time of the Inverse Kinematics algorithm, which was outlined in Algorithm \ref{alg:num_IK} was tested using the parameters identified for OB1.
+The tests were conducted using polynomial models of order 0 to 4, with an initial guess of $\theta = 0$.
+The input values of $p_{\mathrm{m}}$ and $p_{\mathrm{e}}$ were taken from the DLO and generated over the range $-\pi \geq \theta_i \geq \pi$.
+The results of the benchmarked computation times for this algorithm are shown in Fig. \ref{fig:ik_benchmark}.
+The tests were run on an Intel 12th Gen i7-12700H (20) @ 4.600GHz CPU.
+These results demonstrate that the calculation can feasibly be integrated into a real-time control system, with both accuracy and computation time adjustable by selecting the appropriate polynomial order to suit specific application requirements.